-If a candidate arrives at the test center on time but begins the board certification exam later than the scheduled appointment time due to a technical issue or other Prometric-caused delay, the candidate will be given the full amount of testing time and the exam will be scored.
+If a candidate arrives at the test center on time but begins the board certification exam later than the scheduled appointment time due to a technical issue or other Meazure-caused delay, the candidate will be given the full amount of testing time and the exam will be scored.
 Any candidate in this situation will be seated as quickly as possible.

 No. The ABO board certification exam is only offered in English.

 The American Board of Optometry recognizes that candidates may need to take an unscheduled break from testing while the exam clock continues to run.
 Meazure Learning test Center staff will explain the procedure that must be followed when taking an unscheduled break.
 Extended absences, multiple breaks or excessive cumulative time away from testing will be subject to scrutiny by the ABO.
 Additionally, the policies of the building housing the testing center regarding smoking, possession of foods and beverages either in the lobby or the grounds outside the building must be obeyed.